shlatashlata485-lang/SQL-Code/README.md

 # 📊 SQL Skills & Expertise

 I am proficient in writing complex SQL queries for data analysis and manipulation.
-Here’s a breakdown of the technical skills I apply to handle relational databases:

 ### 🛠️ Core Querying & Filtering
 * **Data Retrieval:** Expert in using `SELECT`, `DISTINCT`, and Aliases.